 A Participating Provider who provides Covered Services for X-ray, laboratory, podiatry, spinal manipulation and physical/occupational therapy services upon Referral from a Primary Care Physician.
-In the event there is no Participating Provider to provide these services, Referral to a non-Participating Provider will be arranged by the Member's Primary Care Physician with Preapproval by the Health Benefit Plan.
-See Access To Primary, Specilaist, and Hospital Care in the General Information section for procedures for obtaining Preapproval for use of a Non-Participating Provider.
+In the event there is no Participating Provider to provide these services, Referral to a non-Participating Provider will be arranged by the Member's Primary

-For the following Outpatient services, the Referred Provider is the Member's Primary Care Physician's Designated Provider:
+Care Physician with Preapproval by the Health Benefit Plan.
+See Preapproval for Non-Participating Providers for procedures for obtaining Preapproval for use of a non-Participating Provider.

-- Certain rehabilitation Therapy Services (other than Speech Therapy); - Certain diagnostic radiology services for Members are age five or older: or - Laboratory and pathology tests.
-The Member's Primary Care Physician will provide a Referral to the Designated Provider for these services.
+For the following outpatient services, the Referred Provider is the Member's Primary Care Physician's Designated Provider:

-Obstetricians and Gynecologists
+- Physical and Occupational Therapy); - Podiatry services, if the Member is age 19 or older; and - Certain diagnostic radiology services, if the Member is age five or older.
+The Member's Primary Care Physician will provide a Referral to the Designated Provider for these services. - Obstetricians and Gynecologists